 Kelowna Farmers' & Crafters' Market (Photo credit: Jose Antonio Lopez)

-Other local markets like BC Tree Fruits Market, Don-O-Ray Farms, Kelowna Fruit Stand, or Paynter’s Fruit Market will carry an assortment of locally grown fruits and vegetables, as well as pantry items and other locally produced goods.
+Other local markets like BC Tree Fruits Market, Don-O-Ray Farms, Kelowna Fruit N Veggies, or Paynter’s Fruit Market will also carry an assortment of locally grown fruits and vegetables, pantry items, and other locally produced goods.
 The Okanagan Table storefront also carries an assortment of local and regional preserves, meats, and more, along with take-home meals for those days you might not be up for cooking.
 For fresh local garlic, head to Janzen Garlic Acres.
 Another local product I've been loving in the kitchen?
 Paisley Notebook's Edible Adventures Chai/Baking spice—a delicious blend of green cardamom, fennel seeds, and cinnamon that I often substitute in recipes that call for cinnamon (like the pancakes mentioned above).

 All the cookbooks in this post are available through the Okanagan Regional Library.
 They can be purchased at the Kelowna Visitor Centre (where you’ll also find numerous local food products), from our Love for Kelowna online store, or from your favourite local bookstore.
 If you’re looking to get a head start on holiday shopping, they make great gifts for the foodies in your life, too!